playframework/play-plugins/guice/README.md

 # Features

-* Allow constructor injection via delegate it's essentially the same idea as https://github.com/typesafehub/play-plugins/tree/master/inject/sample_without_static_field
+* Allow constructor injection via delegate

+the idea is the same as this https://github.com/typesafehub/play-plugins/tree/master/inject/sample_without_static_field

 * Allows static field injection to a preconfigured package (```controllers``` by default) ie